 [INSERT FIGURE 5]

 The results reported in Figure 5 provided mixed support of the propositions.
-We are able to reject the null hypothesis that social climate would make no difference on urban development outcomes – the values professed by a city’s residents do lead to differential results in the creative and overall economy.
-The proposition about tolerant social climates was confirmed. per capita income and median rent.
-The proposition about workaholic social climates was generally disconfirmed those counties where more people work hard and play less are more likely to have patents and declines in .
-They do have more overall population growth however, and understanding better the demographic characteristics of the groups comprising that growth would be worthwhile.
+We are able to reject the null hypothesis that social climate has no connection to urban development outcomes – the values professed by a city’s residents do lead to differential results in the creative and overall economy.
+The proposition about tolerant social climates was largely confirmed.
+The counties with the most tolerant value-attitudes are likely to be home to higher patent filings per capita, and tolerant social climates are associated with population growth, job growth, as well as gains in college graduates and post-graduates (the latter slightly more strongly than the former).
+There was no significant relationship between tolerance and change in per capita income and median rent.
+The proposition about workaholic social climates was generally disconfirmed: those counties where more people work hard and play less are more likely to have lower concentrations of patents and to have exhibited declines in per capita income.
+They do have more overall population growth, however, and understanding better the demographic characteristics of the groups comprising that growth would be worthwhile.
 Still, bourgeois self-denial does not seem to pay.

 Analysis of the communitarian proposition yielded complicated results.
-As predicted, hierarchical social climates generated fewer patents and declines in jobs as well as college and professional school degree holders.
+As predicted, hierarchical social climates were associated with lower concentrations of patents and declines in jobs, as well as declines in college and professional school degree holders.
 Impacts on the other CCDV’s were insignificant.
-Localism was also generally weak, although significantly rising per capita income and declining college graduates.
-Neighborliness generated surprisingly strong positive associations with many CCDV’s, predicting more patents of all kinds, rising per capita income, and increasing college and post-graduate degree holders.
-These impacts hold strong even controlling for tolerance.
+Localism was also generally weak, although significantly associated with areas which exhibited rising per capita income and declining college graduates.
+Neighborly social climates had surprisingly strong positive associations with many CCDV’s, predicting more patents of all kinds, rising per capita income, and increasing college and post-graduate degree holders.
+These relationships remain strong even controlling for tolerance.

-Taken together, these findings support the idea that social climate influences the creative and economic potential of a city.
+Taken together, these findings support the idea that social climate is part of the creative and economic development of a city.
 Tolerant social climates produced the most robust results, as expected.
 However, our results for communitarian social climates complicate current notions.
-They suggest that, even if hierarchical values limit growth and innovation, such values can be analytically separated from those that prize personal intimacy, connection to heritage, and rootedness in place, which sometimes do seem to encourage economic development and innovation though mechanisms worth exploring further.
+They suggest that, even if hierarchical environments exhibit less innovation, such places can be analytically separated from those that prize personal intimacy, connection to heritage, and rootedness in place, which are sometimes associated with economic development and innovation though mechanisms worth exploring further.
 This finding may give some support to Putnam’s (2000) arguments about the benefits of “social capital” arising from reinforced political coordination and increased trust, even if that trust may be increasingly generated by institutions other than bowling and Kiwanis clubs (Silva and Clark forthcoming).
 In any case, globetrotting cosmopolitan bohemians do not have a monopoly on creativity.
 Many skilled workers may be at least as drawn by the promise of connection with a supportive and trusting neighborly community as by the value of tolerance.
 We discuss possible mechanisms and related ideas in our analysis of communitarian amenities and scenes below.